isse75/data-modelling/notes.md

 - **Navigating ambiguity:** You need to rely on your understanding of your data and stakeholder wants to model your data in a comprehensible and useful way
 - **Utility Limited by BI Tool:** Some BI tools don’t handle joins well, which can make queries from separated fact and dimensional tables painful

+**OLTP vs OLAP**

+**OLTP:** ***Online Transactional Processing -> Real Time Processing of Transactions***

+- OLTP systems are designed to handle large volumes of transactional data involving multiple users.
+Rapidly update, insert or delete small amounts of data.
+- Responsible for powering various essential tasks.
+Significance extends to consumer applications as well, enabling smooth user experiences.
+- OLTP systems are customer-facing and designed for use by frontline workers.
+- Backbone of many critical systems, helping ensure that real-time data requirements are met efficiently and effectively in various domains.

+**OLAP:** ***Online Analytical Processing  -> Complex Data Analysis***

+- OLAP’s tend to have multidimensional schema, well suited for complex queries that draw data from multiple datasets including OLTP sources.
+- OLAP systems are business-facing and used by data scientists/analysts and business users.
+- Versatility provides orgs with actionable insights and a competitive edge in an ever evolving business landscape.